webix-hub/docs/data/api/refs/ui.datalayout.md

 - api/link/ui.datalayout_sync.md - allows syncing two copies of data (all or just a part of it) from one DataCollection to another
 - api/link/ui.datalayout_unbind.md - breaks "bind" link
 - api/link/ui.datalayout_unblockevent.md - cancels blocking events that was enabled by the 'blockEvent' command
-- api/link/ui.datalayout_updateitem.md - sets properties of the data item
+- api/link/ui.datalayout_undo.md -
-}}
+- api/link/ui.datalayout_updateitem.md - updates the data item with new properties }}